mozilla-services/merino-py/docs/dev/testing.md

 ## Unit Tests

-Unit tests, located in the `tests/unit` directory, should appear close to the code they are testing, using standard Rust unit tests.
+Unit tests, located in the `tests/unit` directory, should appear close to the code they are testing, using the pytest unit test library.
 This is suitable for testing complex behavior at a small scale, with fine grained control over the inputs.